 You’ve probably read articles about renting a trade show exhibit.
-Most are innocuous, some helpful, but others are just plain wrong.
+Most are helpful, but others are just plain wrong.
 Frankly, that annoys me, but I understand why.
 Exhibit Rentals are growing rapidly.
-And exhibit companies are positioning themselves based on their individual strengths.
+And exhibit companies are “positioning” themselves based on their rental strengths.

-These are questions the average exhibitor never asks.
-It’s not because they don’t care, but because those questions would never occur to them.
+The average exhibitor never asks these questions.
+It’s not because they don’t care, but because it would never occur to them.

 #1.
 Renting is An Option.
 Not THE ONLY Option